noahehall/theBookOfNoah/0current/security/oauth.md

   - if someone gets your refresh token, they can retrieve a new accesstoken forever (unless it gets revoked)
   - protect every token you ever use, treat encrypted tokens like they are unencrypted, defense in depth!
   - always revoke refresh tokens, ALWAYYYYYYS
-  - always use SSL/TLS to protect your tokens in transit
+  - always use SSL/TLS (inbound & outbound should require https) to protect your tokens in transit
   - protect the auth code at all cost (for authorization code/PKCE flows)
   - protect your redirect URIs: this is where the auth server responds with tokens after a user authenticates
     - only accept requests from origins (i.e auth servers) you trust